 A few things to note when buying a used CBR250RR

 - Make sure you’re getting an MC22, not an MC19 (also known as a CBR250R).
-They’re very similar, but the MC19 only has one front disc brake, so half the stopping power.
-It’s also harder to sell (for that reason).
+They’re very similar, but the MC19 only has one front disc brake, which means it’ll heat up more quickly and perform less well under heavy load (e.g. at a track), and pads will wear more quickly.
+However, they are lighter!
+(Thanks to a commenter who pointed this out to me.)

 - Fairings are commonly replaced with “eBay” fairings because the originals are both old, and were very thin.
 This is OK.
+The bikes are old.
 A common swap is for Repsol fairings.

 - Nearly all will have been sitting for a while.
 Make sure you check tyre age, carburettor status (it will probably need a clean), and battery/charging system.